 *Morningstar places the Commodities categories in their own group.
 This grouping has too few scored funds to be used as an effective ranking universe, so for the Gender Equality Funds groups, the Commodities categories have been included in the Sector Equity Funds group.

 Sub-scores and ranks: Gender Balance and Gender Policies

 We also calculate two sub-scores for each fund.
 For the two categories making up the Equileap Gender Scorecard primary criteria – gender balance, and gender policies – we apply the same process of averaging the company scores, weighted by market value, and normalized 0-100.

-For each sub-score, we also rank each fund against the overall dataset, and the funds in its investment category, same as we do for the overall gender equality score.
+For each sub-score, we also rank each fund in the same groupings as we do for the overall gender equality score.

 This breakdown can help show if the companies inside a fund portfolio are leading or lagging on the gender balance criteria vs. the criteria measuring policies promoting gender equality.

 Top and bottom-scored holdings

 We list the top 10 holdings in each portfolio with the best scores on the Equileap Gender Scorecard, as well as the bottom 10 holdings with the worst scores.

 These lists represent the holdings that are having the biggest effect, both positive and negative, on the fund's overall gender equality score.